What’s a Startup and How to Launch One?

 A startup, according to Forbes, is a young company established by a team of common thinkers.
 The business goal of startup partners is to develop a product or service unlike no one in the world, bring it to market and gain customer demand and satisfaction.

-Any startup that is being launched these days revolves around an innovative idea that has not yet been explored or a completely new type of product or services users were desperate to obtain.
-Thus, thinking outside the box, many startups become positive disruptors of old-fashioned industries and offer excellent solutions.
+Any startup that is being launched these days revolves around an innovative idea that has not yet been explored or a completely new type of product or service users were desperate to obtain.
+Thus, by thinking outside the box, many startups become positive disruptors of old-fashioned industries and offer excellent solutions.
 The giant companies today founded by Steve Jobs, Elon Musk, and Mark Zuckerberg once were small startups, which simply had a zest.

-Startup Location and Industry
+Startup location and industry

 In the beginning, 90% of new startups tend to be on the brink of failure.
 But not all of them are failures.
 Some even turn into unicorns – privately held startup companies worth $1 billion.
 As of April 2021, there were approximately 600 unicorns in the world, and the biggest quantity of them are located in the U.S. and China.